-Wireless revenue increased \$34.3 million (6.0%) in 2020/21, reflecting growth in our wireless subscriber base and a greater volume of premium handsets in the sales mix.
-This growth was partially offset by COVID-19 pandemic impacts, including lower roaming revenue and temporarily waiving data overage charges.
+Wireless revenue increased \$3.0 million (0.5%) in 2021/22, reflecting growth in our wireless retail subscriber base, increased wholesale revenues and a greater proportion of premium handsets in the sales mix.
+This growth was partially offset by decreased device sales driven by customers deferring upgrades due to increasing device costs and slower device evolution.

-Our focus on customer-first initiatives and our leading network quality and coverage resulted in decreased wireless churn and an increase in year-over-year net subscriber additions of 15,031 or 2.4%.
+Our focus on customer-first initiatives and our leading network quality and coverage resulted in decreased wireless churn and an increase in year-over-year net subscriber additions of 8,058 or 1.3%.